If you are a high school student with a case of wanderlust, you may find yourself in a bit of a quandary as you think about studying abroad.

 Having a unique hobby can provide an interesting lens through which to explore the world.
 Perhaps you are a classical musician who wishes to explore the origins of Mozart in Salzburg or maybe you are a soccer player who’d like to study the techniques of your favorite players in Spain.
 Many clubs or organizations such as the Girl Scouts and Boy Scouts provide their own summer camps or programs overseas to allow you the opportunity to explore these interests abroad.
 If you aren’t already in a club dedicated to your interests, spend some time researching ways to connect with others who share your interest – you never know when the door may open for an adventure overseas.

-Give Back While Traveling through a Mission Trip
+Give Back While Traveling through a Volunteer Trip

 Go Solo and Book Your First Big Solo Trip Abroad